Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 In European Portuguese, a person will either answer with Está lá?
 (Are you there?) or most often simply with Estou (I am [here]).

-The other speaker will typically respond with Estou or Estou sim (Yes, I am [here]); sometimes they may reply with Fala (the imperative form of falar , the verb “to speak”) or simply olá (hello) or sim? (yes?).
+The other speaker will typically respond with Estou or Estou sim (Yes, I am [here]); sometimes they may reply with Fala (the imperative form of falar, the verb “to speak”) or simply olá (hello) or sim? (yes?).

-Different Greetings for Letters or Emails in Portuguese
+Greetings for Letters and Emails in Portuguese

 Here are a few examples of common greetings used in European and Brazilian Portuguese:

-Querido — Dear…
+Querido / Querida — Dear…

-Similar to the Spanish cariño or cariña, querido and querida are terms of endearment used all over the Portuguese-speaking world and would be translated as “Dear” for male and female, respectively.
+Querido/querida can be used both in spoken and written informal Portuguese.
+It’s a term of endearment used all over the Portuguese-speaking world and would be translated as “Dear” for male and female, respectively.

-While you are free to use this term as you speak, here it is introduced as a greeting while writing.
 You can begin any informal letter or email to a friend, family member or pen-pal with Querido/a...
 For example: Querida Maria, Querido José…

 Estimado… / Caro… / Prezado… — Dear…

-These are the equivalents to “Dear Mr./Mrs.” or “Dear Sir/Madam,” as you will have to follow them with the person’s full name or last name.
+If you’re writing a more formal message in European or Brazilian Portuguese, go for polite salutations such as estimado, caro or prezado.
+These are the equivalents to “Dear Mr./Mrs.” or “Dear Sir/Madam,” and are followed by the person’s full name or last name.

-- Estimado — singular male
+• Estimado — singular male

-- Estimada — singular female
+• Estimada — singular female

-- Estimados — plural male or mixed group
+• Estimados — plural male or mixed group

-- Estimadas — plural female
+• Estimadas — plural female

 Atenciosamente / Cordialmente — Sincerely, Best regards / Cordially